 This behavior is not unusual.
 Everyone who has fed granulated sugar has probably seen it happen, especially when the boards are fresh.
 Why the bees do it is a good question, but I don’t have an answer.
 I can only assume they don’t recognize the crystals as food.
 To them, it’s a piece of junk to be removed from the hive.

 In my experience, dumping seems most likely to happen soon after sugar is introduced.
 The format of the sugar doesn’t seem to matter much.
 It can be granulated sugar, candy board crumbs, or even dry flakes of fondant.
-If it is hard, dry, and small enough to carry, they will.
+If it is hard, dry, and small enough to carry out, that’s what they will do.

 Of course, the weather is important too.
 If soon after you add candy you get some okay-to-fly days, you are more apt to see the sugar come out.
-If the weather is cold and the bees stay clustered, they won’t be removing anything from the hive.
+If the weather is cold and the bees stay clustered, they won’t be removing anything from the hive because they would get chilled.

 Most people who feed hard candy seem to do it late in the year.
 There’s a “rule of thumb” that recommends giving candy boards after the winter solstice.
-One reason for waiting is colder weather.
-If fewer bees are flying, dumping is less likely to occur.
+One reason for waiting is the colder temperatures.
+If fewer bees are flying, sugar dumping is less likely to occur.

 Bees need moisture to eat sugar

 Hard sugar needs to dissolve in water before a bee can eat it.
 In the hive, hard sugar becomes damp on the surface when in-hive moisture condenses on it.
 The surface layers dissolve and the bees can then lap it up like syrup.
 This exposes the next layer, which also gets damp and then eaten.
-As you can see, eating hard sugar is a process.
+As you can see, eating hard sugar is a process that occurs over time.

 But when you first introduce a new sugar board or a fresh bag of sugar into a hive, the sugar surfaces are dry and many of the crystals are still discrete.
-This means the bee can’t eat them, but she can cart them away.
+This means a bee can’t eat them, but she can cart them away.
 As the sugar is exposed to more and more moisture, the crystals begin to dissolve and stick together.
+Then the bees can no longer remove it.

 Some beekeepers hasten the hardening process by squirting the surface of their candy boards or bagged sugar with water.
 There is nothing wrong with doing this, so if it makes you more comfortable, go ahead and wet it down and then let it harden.